30 Whiting St, Hanover, MA 02339, USA

 Owned By: Town of Hanover

-A diverse and inviting 147-acre property with 3 miles of trails through woods and wetlands.
-Features include boardwalks, a bridge over Cushing Brook, an observation deck on Cushing Brook Marsh, and the historic West Hanover Cemetery.
+Hanover’s Colby-Phillips Trails extend for 3 miles through a diverse and inviting 147-acre property.
+Features include boardwalks through woods and wetlands, a bridge over Cushing Brook, an observation deck on Cushing Brook Marsh, and the historic West Hanover Cemetery.

-Extend your walk on the Rockland Rail Trail/Hanover Branch Rail Trail.
-Two trails at the southern end of the property link directly to it!
+Extend your walk on the linked Rockland Rail Trail and Hanover Branch Rail Trail.
+Two trails at the southern end of the Colby-Phillips property link directly to the rail trail!
 Also nearby, the Melzar Hatch Preserve.
-Look for the trailhead behind Hanover Middle School.

 Features

-The West Hanover Cemetery is also known as the Darling Cemetery.
+The historic West Hanover Cemetery is located within this property.
+It is also known as the Darling Cemetery.
 Gravestones date back to the early 1800s.

 This land is within the region of the Massachuseuk (or Massachusett).
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mattakeeset band of the Massachusett, and the Massachusett tribe at Ponkapoag, both share information on their websites.
+To learn more about local tribes, we encourage you to interact with their members.
+The Mattakeeset band of the Massachusett and the Massachusett tribe at Ponkapoag share information on their websites.

 Trail Description

-In total there are 3.1 miles of trails.
+In total there are 3.1 miles of trails here.
 Many are flat and wide, some include boardwalks, and some are narrower, with steep or root-filled sections.
 Be careful: the bridge and boardwalks can be slippery when wet.

 When you access the property from its Whiting Street entrance, you will find yourself on a boardwalk.
 Hanover Conservation blazes mark all of the trails.
 The main trail (green) extends through the woods, first west and then south, to the West Hanover Cemetery.
 Along the way there are several short loop trails (marked in red) that offer additional perspectives.
-There is also a spur trail that leads to the Rockland Rail Trail/Hanover Branch Rail Trail.
+There are also two spur trails that leads to the Rockland Rail Trail and Hanover Branch Rail Trail.

 Habitats and Wildlife